 Earlier this year, Lara Saunders undertook the Writers SA Emerging Writers Fellowship, spending seven days at Varuna the National Writers’ House, with a travel subsidy and manuscript consultation.
-Applications for the annual fellowship will re-open later this year.
-Subscribe to our e-news for the latest.
+Applications for the annual fellowships are now open for 2022.

 Last year I was lucky enough to be one of the joint winners of the Writers SA’s Emerging Writers Varuna Fellowship.
 This year I headed to Varuna House to complete my one-week residency.